-Fund, the Fund will distribute any surplus annually.
-To the extent that income earned in the form of dividends and interest exceeds expenses in the 31 Dec 2015
+dividends and interest exceeds expenses in the Fund, the Fund will distribute any surplus annually.
+Cents per unit 31 Dec 2015 To the extent that income earned in the form of

 Annual management fee

 Allan Gray does not charge an annual management fee but is paid a marketing and distribution fee by Orbis.